younggleezy/fxop-md/README.md

 ### A Simple WhatsApp Bot

-**FXOP-MD** is a straightforward WhatsApp bot designed to automate tasks and engage with users on the WhatsApp platform.
-It is built using Node.js and leverages the [Baileys](https://github.com/adiwajshing/Baileys) library, facilitating seamless integration with the WhatsApp Web API.
+**FXOP-MD** is a WhatsApp bot made to automate tasks on WhatsApp.
+It is built using Node.js and uses the [Baileys](https://github.com/adiwajshing/Baileys) library, facilitating seamless integration with the WhatsApp Web API.
 [Read Wiki](https://github.com/FXastro/fxop-md/wiki)

 ---